micro-stat/help_frontend/content/changelogs/javascript-sdk.md

 - This article shows the changes that have been made to the open source Javascript integration in each version.
 - The Javascript SDK uses semver for version numbers.

+## 0.10.0
+- Ability to disable publication of metrics
+- Non published metrics are output to the console

 ## 0.9.0
 - Ability to override options when connecting your DSN
 - Ability to turn off automatic web vitals capture when desired